 The lame prankster at school is actually Barbara Diffy's great grandfather and interactions can do more than interfere with his future; they can delete his great granddaughter and great, great grandchildren, Phil and Pim.

-Count on Pim to come to the rescue, particularly if the self-preservation includes her-self.
+Count on Pim to come to the rescue, particularly if the "self" in self-preservation includes her-self.

-Missive: Working together, even overwhelming problems can be solved.
+Missive: Working together, even overwhelming problems are not insurmountable.

 222 "Back to the Future (Not the Movie)"

 Finally admitting their secret feelings aloud, Phil and Keely become a couple.

 Pim uncovers Lloyd's secret - he's known how to fix the time engine all along.

 The time machine goes back to the future without Keely (and Curtis); although, there is a dramatic good-bye scene in front of the entire school.

 Missive: Clever fans decide if the story goes on, not Disney.